Aug 31-Oct 15, 2017 | New York Premiere CHARM By Philip Dawkins Directed by Will Davis Inspired by Miss Gloria Allen

 By Jocelyn Bioh

 Directed by Rebecca Taichman

-Paulina, the reigning Queen Bee at Ghana's most exclusive boarding school, has her sights set on the Miss Universe pageant.
-But the mid-year arrival of Ericka, a new student with undeniable talent and beauty, captures the attention of the pageant recruiter--and Paulina’s hive-minded friends.
+Paulina, the reigning queen bee at Ghana's most exclusive boarding school, has her sights set on the Miss Universe pageant.
+But the arrival of Ericka, a new student with undeniable talent and beauty, captures the attention of the pageant recruiter--and Paulina’s hive-minded friends.
 Directed by Tony Award® winner Rebecca Taichman, Jocelyn Bioh's buoyant and biting comedy explores the universal similarities (and glaring differences) facing teenage girls across the globe.
 How far would you go to be queen bee?

 Feb 1-Mar 11, 2018 | World Premiere RELEVANCE By JC Lee Directed by Liesl Tommy